Pensions

 • Pressurised sales tactics that refer to opportunities being ‘time limited’ or ‘one-off’.

-Pension scammers can be clever and extremely convincing, and scams can and do happen to anyone.
-So you don’t need to be embarrassed if you have come up against a pension scam.
-Knowing the signs of a scam, understanding what to do if you’re not sure something’s genuine and talking to others about your experiences could help you avoid becoming a victim in the future.
+Scams can and do happen to anyone, so try not to feel embarrassed if you’ve come up against one.
+Knowing the signs and talking to others about your experiences could help stop scams in the future.

-How to avoid your pension savings being scammed
+How can you avoid your pension savings being scammed?

 2. Don’t just take their word for it.
 Scammers may give convincing answers to your questions or tell you about websites or phone numbers where you can check their information.
-Rather than be sucked in by this apparent openness, do your own research online, using sources other than the ones they recommend.
+Instead, it’s worth doing your own research, using your own sources.

-3. Check the FCA’s Financial Services Register.
+3. Check the Financial Conduct Authority’s (FCA’s) Financial Services Register.
 If the person or firm isn’t listed there, you won’t have access to the Financial Services Compensation Scheme or the Financial Ombudsman Service.
 And check if there are any non-UK addresses involved if you’re dealing with an individual or company.
 Sometimes, a person providing advice could be with a registered firm in the UK but is actually giving advice in the name of an overseas company that’s not FCA-registered.

 4. Consider getting financial advice about any pensions change.
-If you don’t have a financial adviser, you can find one on Unbiased.
-You can check if a financial adviser has been authorised by the Financial Conduct Authority (FCA) at FCA.org.uk.
+If you don’t have a financial adviser, you can find out more about getting advice on MoneyHelper.

 5. Brush up on the latest pension scams.
 There are useful guides on ScamSmart and MoneyHelper, while the National Cyber Security Centre (NCSC) has information on how to keep your data and devices safe.

 If you suspect you’ve been approached by scammers, report it quickly to the FCA online or on 0800 111 6768.
-And if you’ve lost money to a scam, you can report it to Action Fraud online or on 0300 123 2040.
+And if you’ve lost money to a scam, you find out more about reporting to the police via Report Fraud.

 Staying safe online with Standard Life

 Are you a Standard Life pension customer?
 Don’t forget that you can contact us via secure message through our online servicing.
 You can find out more on our website.
-But keep in mind this is just one of the ways you can get in touch with us.
+This is just one of the ways you can get in touch with us.
 You can visit our support page for FAQs and other ways to get in touch.

 We’ll never call you and ask you to log in to your account or send you an email asking for security details or other confidential information.